sakshamjn/UDACITY-Bike-share/README.md

 # DataScienceUdacity
 For Udacity courses;
-Datasets are needed to be downloaded from official site
+Datasets are needed to be downloaded from official site.